 For further information on leadership within a bullying prevention approach refer to strong leadership.

-A positive school climate is one where its norms, values and expectations make all students feeling safe, respected and valued; where everyone feels listened to, understood and empowered.
+A positive school climate and culture is one where its norms, values and expectations make all students feeling safe, respected and valued; where everyone feels listened to, understood and empowered.
 Nurturing not only students’ academic development, but also their social, emotional and character development is important.
 A positive climate is the foundation for a school where positive behaviour is the norm, and where students actively work to stop or reduce bullying, such as reporting bullying to an adult (safe-telling).

 Data collection is a critical dimension of bullying prevention.
 Schools need a clear picture of the nature and extent of bullying problems in their school so they can plan an appropriate response.

 Schools should use data-driven evaluations (starting with a pre-test and measuring repeatedly after implementing any programme) of school climate and bullying, including looking at incident reports to see where school culture can be strengthened, or if vulnerable students need more support.